 What Is Dementia?

-While memory loss is a common symptom of dementia, memory loss by itself does not mean that the person has dementia.
-Two or more brain functions, such as memory and language skills, must be significantly impaired to give a dementia diagnosis.
+While memory loss is a common symptom of this condition, memory loss by itself does not mean that the person has the condition.
+Two or more brain functions, such as memory and language skills, must be significantly impaired for a diagnosis.

 Causes of Dementia

-Many diseases can cause dementia, including Alzheimer's disease, the most common cause of dementia.
-In most of these instances, dementia is progressive and not reversible.
-Although drugs are available to treat some of these diseases, they cannot cure dementia or repair brain damage.
+Many diseases can cause dementia, including Alzheimer's disease, the most common cause of it.
+In most of these instances, the disorder is progressive and not reversible.
+Although drugs are available to treat some of these memory conditions, they are not a cure, nor do they repair brain damage.
 They may improve symptoms or slow down the progression of the disease.

-There are other conditions that can cause dementia or dementia-like symptoms including:
+There are other conditions that can cause dementia or similar symptoms including:

 - Reactions to medications

 - Nutritional deficiencies